GamesCreed

 Terra Memoria, PC, Review, Screenshots, Gameplay, GamesCreed

 Although the game looks retro, the gameplay is fulfilling, and it doesn’t feel like the game has been overloaded with padding.
 Characters are also memorable, especially when it comes to global issues.
-Alongside the great visuals and interesting story, Terra Memoria features a soundtrack of just over 80 songs composed by Yponekod, it kept things fresh and didn’t once feel like it was repeating itself on an annoying level.
+Alongside the great visuals and interesting story, Terra Memoria features a soundtrack of just over 80 songs composed by Yponekod.
+It kept things fresh and didn’t once feel like it was repeating itself on an annoying level.

-Overall, Terra Memoria is a fun turn-based RPG with six playable characters, each with their own unique looks and skills.
-Terra Memoria tells a unique story of a world with interesting issues and some crazy inhabitants and features a few satisfying things to do such as battling, crafting, and cooking.
+Overall, Terra Memoria is a fun turn-based RPG with six playable characters, each with their unique looks and skills.
+Terra Memoria tells a unique story of a world with interesting issues and some crazy inhabitants and features a few satisfying things to do, such as battling, crafting, and cooking.
 It is a game well worth giving a shot.

 Review Overview